 When Religion Hurts: Religious Trauma and the God Question

 Some people were harmed in religious settings in ways that entered their nervous system, memory, and sense of self.
 Fear was used as control.
 Shame was made into pedagogy.
-God was presented as surveillance, not mercy.
+God was presented as surveillance rather than mercy.
 To name that damage honestly is part of justice.
 Islam does not need denial in order to remain true.

-The first distinction is between trauma and falsehood.
 Trauma can be caused by a false religion.
 It can also be caused by a true religion that was taught cruelly, selectively, or ignorantly.
 The experience of being harmed under the banner of Islam therefore raises a serious question about people, institutions, and methods.
-It does not settle the God-question by itself.
+It does not by itself settle the God-question.

 لَا يُكَلِّفُ ٱللَّهُ نَفْسًا إِلَّا وُسْعَهَا ﴿٢٨٦﴾